docker/getting-started/docs/tutorial/using-docker-compose/index.md

 ## Defining the App Service

-To remember, this was the command we were using to define our app container.
+To remember, this was the command we were using to define our app container:

 ```bash
 docker run -dp 3000:3000 \